Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Absolute Hodge cohomology and Beilinson's regulator

 \subsection{Arithmetic sites and the absolute Hodge complex $\DR_{\Z}$}

-In Subsection \ref{sec:AbsHodgeComplex} we described the absolute Hodge complex $\DR_{\C}(X)$ of a smooth complex algebraic variety $X$.
-In the present subsection we extend this construction to regular and separated schemes of finite type $X$ over $ \Spec(\Z)$.
-The basic idea is to apply $\DR_{\C}$ to the complexification $X\otimes \C:= \Spec (\C)\times_{ \Spec(\Z)}X$, which is a smooth variety over $\C$, and to take the action of complex conjugation into account.
+In Subsection \ref{sec:AbsHodgeComplex} we described the absolute Hodge complex $\DR_{\C}(X)$ of a smooth variety $X$ {over $\C$}.
+In the present subsection we extend this construction to noetherian, regular, and separated schemes $X$ such that the base change $X\otimes \Q:=\Spec(\Q)\times_{\Spec(\Z)}X$ is of finite type over $ \Spec (\Q)$. {We call them arithmetic schemes.} The basic idea is to apply $\DR_{\C}$ to the complexification $X\otimes \C:= \Spec (\C)\times_{ \Spec(\Z)}X$, which is a smooth variety over $\C$, and to take the action of complex conjugation into account.

-We let $\Reg_{\Z}$ be the site of regular separated schemes of finite type over $\Spec(\Z)$ with the topology given by Zariski open coverings.
+We let $\Reg_{\Z}$ be the site of {arithmetic schemes} with the topology given by Zariski open coverings.
 We further introduce the $\infty$-category

-The group $\Gal(\C/{\R})\cong \Z/2\Z$ acts by complex conjugation on the site $\Sm_\C$ so that the complex conjugate of the complex manifold $X$ is the complex manifold $\bar X$.
-Here $\bar X$ has the same underlying smooth manifold as $X$ but the opposite complex structure.
+The group $\Gal(\C/{\R})\cong \Z/2\Z$ acts by complex conjugation on the site $\Sm_\C$. {It also acts on the site of complex manifolds:} The complex conjugate of a complex manifold $X$ is the complex manifold $\bar X$ which has the same underlying smooth manifold as $X$ but the opposite complex structure.
 If $X$ is complex algebraic, then so is $\bar X$.